 Typically for 30 players, the sum of players in group B & C is 15-20.
 This means you and your assistants only have to watch 10-15 kids during the remaining 75 or so minutes.

-I’ve used this same technique in helping to identify the top 10% of issues to focus on.
-I’ve used the following buckets to quickly segment them:
+I’ve used this same technique to identify the top 10% of issues to focus on.
+I’ve used the following buckets to segment them quickly:

 - Those that me and my team are clueless about.